 How to avoid parking tickets for NYC curb cuts, sidewalks, and driveways

-I have received a remarkable number of questions about the parking rules related to NYC curb cuts, sidewalks, and driveways.
+I have received many questions about the parking rules for NYC curb cuts, sidewalks, and driveways.
 For example:

 - Is the curb cut part of the driveway?